BioMojoLLC/SyntheticAudioGenerator/README.md

 # SyntheticAudioGenerator
-SyntheticAudioGenerator is a simple script created for BiomojoLLC to create vast quantities of audio training data using a variable length array of audio generating services, including Resemble.ai, Replica Studios, Google API, and an Amazon service.
+SyntheticAudioGenerator is a simple script created for BiomojoLLC to create vast quantities of audio training data using a variable length array of audio generating services, including Resemble.ai, Replica Studios, Google API, and the Amazon service.

 ```bash